Rare stamp sets record at NYC auction

 “That price will be hard to beat, and likely won’t be exceeded unless the British Guiana comes up for sale again in the future,” Redden said.

-Measuring 1 inch-by-1¼ inches (2.5 inches-by-3.2 centimeters), it hasn't been on public view since 1986 and is the only major stamp absent from the British Royal Family's private Royal Philatelic Collection.
+Measuring 1 inch-by-1¼ inches, it hasn’t been on public view since 1986 and is the only major stamp absent from the British Royal Family’s private Royal Philatelic Collection.

 “You’re not going to find anything rarer than this,” according to Allen Kane, director of the Smithsonian National Postal Museum.
 “It’s a stamp the world of collectors has been dying to see for a long time.”